rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 valid JSON, thwarting tools and tricks (such as [piping to `python3 -m json.tool`](https://docs.python.org/3/library/json.html#module-json.tool)) that require such.
-(One speculates that this was intentional for LSP performance purposes, so that each line/object can be sent to RLS as it is flushed?)
+(One speculates that this was intentional for LSP performance purposes, so that each line/object can be sent as it is flushed?)

 Also note the "rendered" field, which contains the "human" output as a